M0nica/react-ssr-hydration-talk/keeping-ssr-cool-with-react-hydration.md

 ![right](images/animonica.png)

+^ I'm Monica!
+I'm a software engineer, I am a community organizer and created a Meetup React ladies for women and non-binary react developers.

 ---

 # Overview

 The purpose of this talk is to share some helpful things to keep in mind to render a seamless experience as a Server-Side Rendered (SSR) site transitions from a window-less (server) environment to a browser.

-SSR apps tend to have faster initial loading Tims and better SEO than client-side only apps.

 ^ Server-side rendering can be powerful but it does require thinking in multiple contexts and I want to share some of the gotchas I've run into while developing Server-Side Rendered websites.

 ---

 # What is Server-Side Rendering (SSR)?

-A server generates the initial HTML that loads in a browser from JavaScript.
+A server generates the initial HTML that loads in a browser.
 Frameworks like NextJS and GatsbyJS support SSR out-of-the box

-^ There are multiple types of Server-Side Rendering for example SSR can be used to render every single page request or only the initial page request.
+^ First what is server-side rendering? [read slide] There are multiple types of Server-Side Rendering for example SSR can be used to render every single page request or only the initial page request.
 NextJS offers more robust server-side support than Gatsby.
 In contrast, you may be familiar with Create React App which does NOT come with SSR functionality out of the box.

 ---

+# Why Server-Sider Rendering (SSR)?

+SSR apps tend to have faster initial loading times and better SEO than client-side only apps.

+---

-# What is Client-Side Rendering?
+# What is Client-Side Rendering (CSR)?

 ![inline](images/enable-javascript.png)

 ^ With Client-Side Rendering you must have HTML enabled in order to view content on the site.
+Not this is largely a blank page if a user does not have JavaScript enabled.

 ---

-# Client-Side Initial DOM
+# Client-Side Rendered Initial DOM

 ![inline](images/enable-javascript-code.png)

-^ If you look at the DOM on an a Create React App you'll notice very little HTML markup in the DOM.
+^ If you look at the DOM in the developer tools of a Create React App (or client-side rendered application) you'll notice very little HTML markup in the DOM.
 You'll see the root where React is injected, a message saying you need to enable JavaScript to run the app as well as script tags that link to the JavaScript that needs to be loaded to hydrate the page.

 ---